 Every motor carrier shall designate a process agent in each state in which it is authorized to operate.
 A process agent is a representative upon whom court papers may be served in a proceeding brought against a motor carrier, broker, or freight forwarder.
 49 CFR Part 366 provides additional details about the Designation of Process Agents by Motor Carriers and Brokers.
-The Transportation Advisor can file your BOC-3 form so your company can easily meet this requirement.
+The Transportation Advisor a DISA company, can file your BOC-3 form so your company can easily meet this requirement.
 The cost for this service is $50.00.
 Expedite the filing, if you choose, for an additional $40.00.
 There will be an additional fee for any changes (such as a company name or address change) to the form once the form has been filed.

 In the interest of safety on our highways, every company involved in interstate transportation by definition of the Federal Department of Transportation is determined to be a motor carrier subject to all federal motor carrier safety regulations (FMCSRs) found in federal code 49 CFR Parts 382-399.
 Any company employing commercial drivers must abide by the parts of the regulations that apply to the employer, and each employer must instruct each commercial driver regarding their responsibilities under these federal safety regulations.
 As a requirement under 49 CFR part 391, each employer is required to establish and maintain Driver Qualification Files on each commercial driver it employs, and to make those DQFs available to the DOT in the event of an audit or accident, or investigation by a state or federal agency.
 TA can review established DQF's for compliance or hep your company set up initial files.